 And no one pours new wine into old wineskins.
 If he does, the new wine will burst the skins, the wine will run out and the wineskins will be ruined.
 No, new wine must be poured into new wineskins.
 And no one after drinking old wine wants the new, for he says, ‘The old is better.’”

 In winemaking, they grow the grapes and crush them to make new wine, which is actually just another way of saying “grape juice.”
-They put the new wine into kegs (these days) or goatskins (back then) and leave it to ferment in a temperature-controlled environment.
-They give it time to ferment and become wine.
-This can take years.
+They put the new wine into kegs (these days) or wineskins (back then) and leave it to ferment in a temperature-controlled environment until it becomes wine.

 You put new wine into new wineskins and old wine into old wineskins.
 You patch new garments with new cloth and old garments with old cloth.
 That much is obvious, but are Jesus’ teachings old or new?